hollina/macroeconomic_conditions_and_opioid_abuse/README.md

 ## Software Used:
 All analysis were done on unix machines using Stata SE 14.2.
 We use a number of user-written packages that should be outlined in the `0.master_script.do` file.

-Document compliation was done using Latex.
+Document compliation was done using latex.

 ## License:
 Replication Package (this github repo): [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)